bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^7^ Jesus therefore said to them again, “Most certainly, I tell you, I am the sheep’s door. ^8^ All who came before me are thieves and robbers, but the sheep didn’t listen to them. ^9^ I am the door.
 If anyone enters in by me, he will be saved, and will go in and go out and will find pasture. ^10^ The thief only comes to steal, kill, and destroy.
 I came that they may have life, and may have it abundantly.

-^11^ “I am the good shepherd.^*^ The good shepherd lays down his life for the sheep. ^12^ He who is a hired hand, and not a shepherd, who doesn’t own the sheep, sees the wolf coming, leaves the sheep, and flees.
+^11^ “I am the good shepherd.^^ The good shepherd lays down his life for the sheep. ^12^ He who is a hired hand, and not a shepherd, who doesn’t own the sheep, sees the wolf coming, leaves the sheep, and flees.
 The wolf snatches the sheep and scatters them. ^13^ The hired hand flees because he is a hired hand and doesn’t care for the sheep. ^14^ I am the good shepherd.
 I know my own, and I’m known by my own; ^15^ even as the Father knows me, and I know the Father.
 I lay down my life for the sheep. ^16^ I have other sheep which are not of this fold.+ 10:16 Isaiah 56:8 I must bring them also, and they will hear my voice.
 They will become one flock with one shepherd. ^17^ Therefore the Father loves me, because I lay down my life, + 10:17 Isaiah 53:7-8 that I may take it again. ^18^ No one takes it away from me, but I lay it down by myself.
 I have power to lay it down, and I have power to take it again.
 I received this commandment from my Father.”
 ^[10:11 Isaiah 40:11; Ezekiel 34:11-12,15,22]

 ^19^ Therefore a division arose again amongst the Jews because of these words. ^20^ Many of them said, “He has a demon and is insane!
 Why do you listen to him?” ^21^ Others said, “These are not the sayings of one possessed by a demon.
-It isn’t possible for a demon to open the eyes of the blind, is it?”^*^
+It isn’t possible for a demon to open the eyes of the blind, is it?”^^
 ^[10:21 Exodus 4:11]

-^22^ It was the Feast of the Dedication^*^ at Jerusalem. ^23^ It was winter, and Jesus was walking in the temple, in Solomon’s porch. ^24^ The Jews therefore came around him and said to him, “How long will you hold us in suspense?
+^22^ It was the Feast of the Dedication^^ at Jerusalem. ^23^ It was winter, and Jesus was walking in the temple, in Solomon’s porch. ^24^ The Jews therefore came around him and said to him, “How long will you hold us in suspense?
 If you are the Christ, tell us plainly.”
 ^[10:22 The “Feast of the Dedication” is the Greek name for “Hanukkah”, a celebration of the rededication of the Temple.]

 ^25^ Jesus answered them, “I told you, and you don’t believe.
 The works that I do in my Father’s name, these testify about me. ^26^ But you don’t believe, because you are not of my sheep, as I told you. ^27^ My sheep hear my voice, and I know them, and they follow me. ^28^ I give eternal life to them.
 They will never perish, and no one will snatch them out of my hand. ^29^ My Father who has given them to me is greater than all.
 No one is able to snatch them out of my Father’s hand. ^30^ I and the Father are one.”